When I was 27 years old, I had a wake-up call.

 - Is it in the medical field?
 Nurses and physical therapists don’t need to take Calculus, but the medical profession has extremely high demand.

 - Can you get a paid internship that is higher than minimum wage?
 If you ever have to work for free (or for a low wage), even as a student, they are–quite literally–telling you that your work is worthless.
 Don’t expect to suddenly be paid more upon the attainment of your degree.

 - Is it science, technology, engineering, or mathematics (S.T.E.M.)?
 Despite what the national center for education statistics would have you believe, S.T.E.M. is not a guarantee of a high income or job demand.
 With the exception of biology, every field that counts as S.T.E.M. is a worthwhile field of study.

 There are many profitable paths that do not require a college education.
-You can learn a trade, learn to code, or become a sales person.
-But if you want to go the college degree, then you need to figure out what to study based on the metrics above.
+You can learn a trade, learn to code, or become a salesperson.
+But if you want to go to college, then you need to figure out what to study based on the metrics above.

 By following the suggestions on this list, you’ll prevent yourself from needing even higher education (master’s degree, professional degree, certificate program, etc.) to make enough money to justify the time and money investment.

 Now let’s talk more about the money.

 2. Figure Out How You’ll Pay For Your College Education Before You Start